philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

 I'm no longer sold on the self evident necessity or desirability of dependent types.
 They are fun, just like many topics in logic and programming are fun, and that is good enough reason to play with them.
 I wonder what the most prominent forms of logic will look like in 100 years?
 The calculus of constructions may be a bygone fad, but we'll still have C.

 I'm not 100% sure the distinction between refinement typing, liquid typing <https://goto.ucsd.edu/~rjhala/liquid/liquid_types.pdf> , and predicate subtyping <https://www.csl.sri.com/papers/tse98/tse98.pdf> .
 I think liquid proposes to have better inference?

+While much attention has been paid to the proof objects the justify individual smt calls, relatively little attention has been paid to the big steps linking multiple calls.
+The thing people do try to do is export SMT proofs to their system (coq, lean, isabelle, metamath, etc) and then do the linking in that system.
+It seems to me it is at least worthwhile to attempt to remove this indirection.
+Indirections are often a lot of effort and cost to maintain.

 Emphasizing `define-fun` and `define-fun-rec` makes SMTLIB look like a first order functional programming language <https://semantic-domain.blogspot.com/2020/02/thought-experiment-introductory.html> , a target that is not considered often enough, blowing right past to lambdas.
 Lambdas are the ultimate pain in the ass.